Peak Day Partners FAQ

 -

-If you had a load reduction of at least 100 kWh and avoided load more than 30% of Event Day hours during the last season, you will be automatically enrolled in the new season.
+You will be automatically enrolled in the new season if you had a load reduction of at least 100 kWh and avoided load over 30% of Event Day hours in the last season..
 You will be notified about any planned changes to rules or rates prior to the start of a new program season.

-If you did not have an incremental load reduction of at least 100 kWh or did not avoid load more than 30% of Event Day hours during the last season, we will reach out to you about your interest remaining in the program.
+If you did not have an incremental load reduction of at least 100 kWh or did not avoid load over 30% of Event Day hours in the last season, we will reach out to you about your interest remaining in the program.
 If we do not receive a response from you by July 1, we will unenroll you from Peak Day Partners.

 More Information

-See below for additional information and background about demand response, energy efficiency, and greening the grid.
+See below for more information and background about demand response, energy efficiency, and greening the grid.